-Refusal to Provide Copies of Documents Originating from another Institution or Agency

-Christian Life College does not release documents that have been furnished to it by another educational institution or agency.
-CLC is not the official, legal custodian of record for any documents that did not originate at Christian Life College and therefore declines to release them.
+Refusal to Provide Copies of Documents Originating from another Institution or Agency that did not originate at Christian Life College and therefore declines to release them.
 This includes documents such as high school records, ACT/SAT scores, AP/IB scores or college transcripts from other institutions.
 These records are for our internal college purposes only.
 Please contact the originating agency, organization or institution that produced the original records to obtain an official copy.